ShikharAwasthi27/Covid-19/README.md

 Dataset: https://ourworldindata.org/coronavirus/country/india?country=IND~

 Problem Statement: The dataset contains the information about all countries till 26/5/2020.
+We want to make a forecast of the number of new cases in the coming month.

 Approach: Gleaning the data specific to India and then making some basic visualizations explaining the cuurent status of novel coronavirus in India including day-wise number of new cases, testing and deaths reported.
 The data provided has been used to train an ARIMA model to